List Mutations in Python: A Comprehensive Guide

 5. Key Takeaways: Efficient List Manipulation

-• Understanding References: Be aware that assigning a list to a new variable creates a reference, not a copy.
-Modifying the original list will also affect the new variable.
-Use .copy() to create a separate copy.
+• References vs. Copies: Remember that when you assign a list to another variable, you’re creating a reference, not a copy.
+Modifying the original list will also affect the reference.
+Use the .copy() method if you want a separate copy.

 Frequently Asked Questions (FAQ)